verrazzano/docs/drafts/application-model/model/weblogic-domains.md

         if it is anything else:
             ignore for now

-this application's sauron-provided prometheus will be configured to scrape metrics from each pod in this domain
+this application's verrazzano-provided prometheus will be configured to scrape metrics from each pod in this domain
     if component.metrics is specified:
         create a ServiceMonitor object (??? check with Sandeep ???) it looks like this: